S-PScripts/locked-mode-x/README.md

 5. Click the overview button on your keyboard.
 You'll be able to see all the windows, and hence "exit" locked mode.
 You can still return to the form and complete it.

 ## Notes:
--> You cannot screenshot until you complete the form properly ('submit' or 'close quiz')!<br>
+-> You cannot screenshot until you complete the form properly ('submit' or 'close quiz')!
+(Note: I found this independently from LoMoH) <br>
--> Alt-tab closes the quiz, use the window view button!<br>
+-> Alt-tab closes the quiz, use the window view button! <br>
 -> This is very buggy! <br>
 -> You might notice that locked mode is an app called Assessment Assistant? <br>
 -> This exploit is not affiliated with LoMoH (https://chrose.netlify.app/detail/lomoh/)!